ricab/scope_guard/README.md

 ```

 A scope guard is an object that employs RAII to guarantee execution of the
-provided callback when leaving scope, be it through a fallthrough, a return,
+provided callback when leaving scope, be it through a fall-through, a return,
 or an exception.

 All necessary code is provided in a [single header](scope_guard.hpp)